laboo/hpdr/docs/source/advanced.rst

 *******************************

 The data you're after is not always in the "right" partitions.
-For example, you may want all data for the month of May, but due to clock skew, or network delays, some of the data for May sits in partition for the last hour of April or the first hour of June.
+For example, you may want all data for the month of May, but due to clock skew, or network delays, some of the data for May sits in the partition for the last hour of April or the first hour of June.
 This little bit of extra "slop" on both ends of the main logical time range can make specifying the partition range a lot harder.
 You can use the *slop* argument to handle it.